izure1/revix/README.md

 `setter`(value: `T`, reason?: `string`): `T`

 Set a value.

-`destroy`(reason?: `string`): `void`

-Destroy a variable.

-**WARNING!** You can't use a same name of variable after destroyed.
-You should use this function when you are sure the variable will never be used again.

 `subscribe`(callback: ({ before: `T`, after: `T`, reason: `string` }) => `void`): `Unsubscribe`